josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 Once the file is created, head back to `svelte.config.js` and add a `layout` property to the `mdsvex` function options.

+There are a few ways to designate mdsvex layouts, but I find [named layouts](https://mdsvex.pngwn.io/docs#named-layouts) handiest.

 <Callout>
 If a named layout shares the name of the current directory, mdsvex will use it automatically.
 </Callout>

-There are a few ways to designate mdsvex layouts, but I find [named layouts](https://mdsvex.pngwn.io/docs#named-layouts) handiest.
-If a named layout shares the name of the current directory, mdsvex will use it automatically.
+Here's how to create one (named "blog" in this case, since we want this layout to apply inside the `blog` folder):

 ```js
 // svelte.config.js